mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "What do you mean?" thi asked.

 "I overheard a man talking about Heiko.
-He said it would be a pile of rubble overnight."
+He said it would be a pile of rubble by morning."

-"Even the greatest warriors in the world can't take a city in one night."
+"Even the greatest army in the world can't take a city in one night."

-"Holragi doesn't need warriors," Melna said.
+"Holragi doesn't need an army," Melna said.
 Her voice deadened the air.

-"We must go after them," said the maman.
+"We must go after them."

+"I have a ship.
+Best in Rudjan."

+Melna felt a sudden pang of suspicion.

+"What's your angle in all this?" she asked.

+"You will learn soon.
+But for now, it is too dangerous here.
+We must leave immediately."

+"No. This is all too convenient to be coincidence.
+You tell me why you're helping me and how do you know Linyu?"

+Thi sighed and spoke somberly.
+"I was once a pupil of Linyu's mother, Casra.
+Thi led a small company back in the early days after the seventh cold.
+Thi taught me nearly everything I know about how to lead people.
+Over time, it became clear that the kanosin had taken over and I was forced to take hae place.
+As chief, I took hae company to new heights and became very wealthy in the process, but I never got to thank hae for all that thi taught me."

+Thi laughed softly at haeself.
+"I guess my gratitude is burning a hole in my heart, and this is my way of paying it."

+Melna knew a lie when she saw one.
+But this one was peppered with truths that she couldn't decipher.
+She decided to follow this maman to see where thi would lead her, but knew to keep a safe distance.

+"Before I go with you," she said, "There are some things I need to tend to.
+I'll be quick about it.
+Meet me at the harbor?"

+"Melna, we must leave _now_."

+"I'll be fine"

 <!-- left off -->

-"You will learn soon.
-But now, it is too dangerous in Rudjan.
-You must leave immediately."

-He leaned closer to her and pulled some things out of a pocket in his coat.

-"Linyu left this for you."

-He lifted his hand from his coat and produced a satchel, which Melna hesitantly took and opened.
-On the top were two thick ornamental vials in a disc shape with a reddish liquid inside them.

-"What is in these vials?"

-"A cure for the undying."

-She looked at him for a moment, trying to interpret his meaning, but paused to continue digging into the satchel.
-At the bottom was a copper coil embedded in a wooden puck: the same that Linyu was fiddling with.
-The coil had been hastily tied to a round glass plate, with one long length of wire pointed outward and a flap of dry kelp covering the center.
-Gently closing the satchel, she quickly hid the gift away in her field pack, still confused.

-"Why did Linyu leave these for me?" she asked, bewildered, "And who are you?"

-"The wind speaks," he said mysteriously.
-"You must listen."

-He backed away and she shouted, "Wait!" but he was much too difficult to find in the dark and she stopped herself before getting lost in it.

-_Who was he?_ She took out the coil device he gave her and ran her fingers along the copper windings, imagining what such a strange thing might be for.
-She knew that train motors often had coils of wire, but this didn't appear to be a motor of any kind.
-It was too delicate and precise to be pushing anything. _The wind speaks?
-Who are you?_

 She looked down the wall toward the oceans of Ulu, and with her mind she reached out through the massive ocean rails that took Pomri and Linyu away. _Pomri knows what she is doing.
 They'll be alright without me_, she reassured to herself.
 Yet there was a looming dread hanging in her mind, battering her with guilt for not doing more to stop this from happening.
 Perhaps a more clever leader could have seen these dangers earlier; could have persuaded the senate not to give Holrag such power; could have fought for Liffa to stay here.
 She stopped herself when small droplets leapt out of her cheek.